DiplomacyByOtherMeans/DiplomacyByOtherMeans.github.io/_posts/2016-12-12-ItalianBanks.markdown

 The ECB is pushing hard on MPS to solve the problem, fearing the affects of a loss in confidence in the Euro (again).

 Updated 20161219, share dealing suspended following a further 8% drop as bank prepares for rights issue.
 Shares have fallen by 80% in the last year.

+updated 20161221

+The Italian government still trying to work out the bail out plan, now being reported that it could take up to 3 months to resolve.

+Share price continues to slide.